 In the end, it’s not really a 5-second journal – at least in the beginning until you get used to writing in it.
 When you start up any new routine like writing in a journal, it always takes a bit of time to get the hang of it.

 Side note: If the sections in your journal are mostly the same every day, that’s ok.
 You don’t have to write something different each day.
 Some weeks or even months you will focus on one project and your goals will be the same, and that’s ok too!

 The 5-Minute Journal is more detailed with a focus on mindset and routines.

 Since it’s designed for journaling once in the morning and once at night, it helps you develop a routine.
 It’s more introspective than The 5 Second Journal and is great if you struggle with goal-setting and daily routines.

 It’s a journal for moms on a tight schedule but it also has enough depth to allow you to express your thoughts.
 It offers just enough to get what’s on your mind on paper and get on with your day.

-Notes: The Five-Minute Journal doesn’t have a lot of space or pages for extra notes for more detailed journaling.
-If you are looking for more writing space to write multiple pages, then a blank lined journal like Moleskine would do the trick.
+Side note: The Five-Minute Journal doesn’t have a lot of space or pages for extra notes for more detailed journaling.
+If you are looking for more writing space to write multiple pages, then a blank-lined journal like Moleskine would do the trick.